This is one of the longest-running film music e-zines providing hundreds of CD reviews over the years.

 “A treasure chest of great 20th Century Fox score classics…the notes are informative and well written by Jon Burlingame.”

-Here is a list of 10 favorite songs from a 1999 web poll on Film Music Review sent in by readers.
+Here is a list of 10 favorite songs from a web poll in 1999 on Film Music Review sent in by readers.

 The songs are listed in alphabetical order with the film listed where it is sung: